 Extra care should be taken when loading the sprayer onto any trailer.
-Consider
+Consider whether it is best to back the sprayer on or drive the sprayer forward.

 1. Loading:

 Be sure to read and understand the trailer's owner and operator manual.
 Hitch the trailer to the pulling vehicle as shown in the trailer's owner and operator manual.